anasteysha-s/rust-assignments/5-conf_log/README.md

 ## Part 1

-Write a simple program which prints out its actual configuration.
+Write a simple program that prints out its actual configuration.
 Configuration should be implemented as a typed hierarchical structure, which is able to parse from a specified file and/or environment variables.

 The following priority should be applied (in ascending order) when merging:

-1. Default values declared directly in Rust sources; (lowest priority)
+1. Default values declared directly in Rust sources (lowest priority)
 2. Values read from TOML file;
 3. Values set by environment variables with CONF_ prefix. (highest priority)